Over the past eighteen months, the pandemic has definitely changed how we all live and work.

-In between traveling and testifying are long periods spent reading, drafting, writing, planning, calculating and understanding the intricacies of client’s case.
+In between travelling and testifying are long periods of reading, drafting, writing, planning, calculating and understanding the intricacies of client’s case.
 But now we need to fit these in around Zoom calls and online meetings.
 A busy diary can mean being back to back for several hours a day.
-This leaves little time for the actual work of the expert to be done.
+This leaves little time for the actual work of the expert to take place.

 The expert role has changed.

 The new and changing requirements of arbitral bodies

 Working as an expert in international arbitration through the pandemic and beyond, I have seen a seismic shift in the conduct of arbitration proceedings.
 Primarily, for experts, the giving of evidence in the virtual environment.

 The new normal is still developing and evolving and will no doubt continue to do so for some time.

 The challenges that virtual hearings bring now will almost certainly be managed and improved, and over time I fully anticipate will be subject to new regulation.
 This is already evolving rapidly with the publication of guidance notes and documents from various bodies around the world.

 The need to ensure compliance with the developing regulations is the first challenge that experts face.